openblockchains/awesome-diem/README.md

 > Libra's mission is to enable a simple global currency and financial infrastructure that empowers billions of people.
 >
 > This document outlines our plans for a new decentralized blockchain, a low-volatility cryptocurrency,
-> and a contract platform that together aim to create a new opportunity for responsible financial services innovation.
+> and a contract platform that together aim to create a new opportunity for responsible financial services innovation...
->
-> ..
 >
 > Libra's goal: A stable [crypto] currency built on a secure and stable open-source blockchain,
 > backed by a reserve of real assets, and governed by an independent association.